 Job Readiness Pathway

-The Job Readiness Pathway, in partnership with Y Social Impact Center, is built around supporting the needs of young people to meet them where they are while providing resources on their pathway towards a job and stability.
+The Job Readiness Pathway, in partnership with Gifts of Hope, is built around supporting the needs of young people to meet them where they are while providing resources on their pathway towards a job and stability.

 Here’s how we will support you every step of the way: